-ADAI’s foster program is an integral part of our organization and training program.
-They help us by training house manners, basic obedience and public socialization.
+Our fosters assist with training house manners, basic obedience and public socialization.
 The average time commitment is nine months to a year; however, the time is dictated by the age of the dog.
 We place all assistance dogs when they are approximately two years of age.
 The minimum foster time commitment is three to four months.
-After the dog completes our foster program, the dog then moves to final advanced training at our Education and Training Center for four months.
+After the dog completes our foster program, the dog then moves to final advanced training at our Education and Training Center for four to eight months.

 Are you thinking about becoming a foster?
 Please consider the following questions before making this decision:

 - Do you have the time (15 to 30 minutes) to train your dog every day?

 - Are you willing to take the dog out on regular public outings?